-On Wednesday, shares of Atossa Therapeutics ATOS saw unusual options activity.
-After the option alert, the stock price moved up to $4.27.
+Shares of Atossa Therapeutics ATOS saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $3.89.

 - Option Type: SWEEP

 - Trade Type: CALL